Zjapa/tech-practise/README.md

 # Tech Practise app start

-This is tiny project for technology practise, technologies: React, Redux, TypeScript
+This is tiny project for technology practise, technologies: React, Context, TypeScript

 To start app:
 - `npm install`